bkrrulez/phase_zero/docs/db_schema.md

-# Database Schema for Phase0
+# Database Schema for PhaseZero

-This document outlines the database schema for the Phase0 application.
+This document outlines the database schema for the PhaseZero application.

 ---